 As the Sink STE checks and processes this data, it will check for the following items.

-- It will then pass this data along to the downstream circuitry in the form of an ODUk data-stream (for further processing at the ODUk-layer).
+- It will then pass this data to the downstream circuitry as an ODUk data stream (for further processing at the ODUk-layer).

 Summarizing our Definitions of Section and STE

 An STE begins at the point where the Network Equipment (or the Source STE) will precondition and process electrical data in preparation for transmission over an Optical link.